1940 Michigan Wolverines football team: Week 8: at Ohio State

 On November 23, 1940, in the final game of the 1940 season, Michigan defeated Ohio State 40 to 0 in Columbus.
 The game was the 37th installment in the Michigan–Ohio State football rivalry.
 Ohio State had won four consecutive games under its head coach, Francis Schmidt, from 1934 to 1937, but Michigan had won the 1938 and 1939 matches.

 Michigan's first touchdown came in the first quarter on a run by Tom Harmon and was followed a minute and 14 seconds later by a second Michigan touchdown as senior Paul Kromer, hobbled most of the season by leg injuries, returned a punt 80 yards.
 Playing in his final game for Michigan, Harmon ran for three touchdowns, threw two touchdown passes (one to Forest Evashevski and the other to Ed Frutig), and kicked four PATs.
 He also averaged 50 yards per punt on three punts.
 When Harmon left the field with 38 seconds remaining, the crowd game him a standing ovation.
 Harmon concluded his three years at Michigan with 33 touchdowns, surpassing the conference record set by Red Grange.
 Harmon gained 2,134 rushing yards on 398 carries for an average of 5.4 yards per carry.
 He also completed 101 of 233 passes for 1,399 yards, 16 touchdowns, and 10 interceptions.

 Michigan gained 447 yards of total offense against Ohio State, 299 rushing and 148 passing.
 On defense, Michigan limited Ohio State to 82 rushing yards and 33 passing yards.

 The margin of defeat was the worst suffered by an Ohio State team since 1902 when Michigan had defeated Ohio State by an 86 to 0 score.
 Despite having led the Buckeyes to a conference championship in 1939, the humiliating defeat to Michigan marked the end of Francis Schmidt's reign as Ohio State's head coach.
 After the season ended, Ohio State appointed a special committee "to investigate the 'football situation'", and, in the end, Schmidt and five of four assistant coaches were given a choice to "resign or be fired."
 They chose to resign.

-Michigan's starting lineup against California was Frutig (left end), Wistert (left tackle), Fritz (left guard), Ingalls (center), Kolesar (right guard), Kelto (right tackle), Rogers (right end), Evashevski (quarterback), Harmon (left halfback), Call (right halfback), and Westfall (fullback).
+Michigan's starting lineup against Ohio State was Frutig (left end), Wistert (left tackle), Fritz (left guard), Ingalls (center), Kolesar (right guard), Kelto (right tackle), Rogers (right end), Evashevski (quarterback), Harmon (left halfback), Call (right halfback), and Westfall (fullback).